×

 Under a joint tenancy agreement, a single deposit is paid by all of the tenants together.

-Like with other tenancies, this is held by a deposit protection scheme.
+This is held by a deposit protection scheme.
 The deposit is tied to the tenancy and not to individual joint tenants.
 In other words, you only need to return the deposit if the tenancy agreement ends.

 You don’t have to give it back if one joint tenant decides to leave but the tenancy continues.
 However, you can agree to protect each tenant’s deposit separately.